Logano-7/gerichtResturantDesign/README.md

 ```

 ## You may also like...
+- [SmallTalk](https://github.com/Logano-7/smalltalk) - A Full-Stack MERN Chat app with full authentication.
+Uses Context and local storage to navigate the user.

+- [Hangman](https://github.com/Logano-7/hangmanTS) - A Hangman Game built with React in Typescript

 - [Logan's Logs](https://github.com/Logano-7/logsblogs) - A Full-Stack Blog with working authentication using Cookies.
 Displays Blog posts taken from a SQL Database.

-- [Hangman](https://github.com/Logano-7/hangmanTS) - A Hangman Game built with React in Typescript